ChipNowacek/ibgib/README.md

 #### `web_gib`
 Phoenix application.
 Right now, this includes both "client" and "server".
-This is very much a simple POC app to give an interface to the `ib_gib` app.
+This is very much a "simple" POC app to give an interface to the `ib_gib` app.

 #### `random_gib`
 Helper application that I created first when learning the basics of Elixir.